kappter/file-duplication-detector/README.markdown

 # File Duplication Detector

 Welcome to the **File Duplication Detector**, a powerful web-based tool designed to identify duplicate files by analyzing key metadata and content.
-This project, created by Ken Kappie, leverages advanced probability calculations to determine file similarity, with a special emphasis on the "Created" date as a major indicator of duplication.
+This project, created by Ken Kapptie, leverages advanced probability calculations to determine file similarity, with a special emphasis on the "Created" date as a major indicator of duplication.

 ## Overview